COVID-19 case at Sydney supermarket

 NSW Health Minister Brad Hazzard said people who’ve shopped at Woolworths in Balmain should be alert to developing symptoms.

-Mr Hazzard also warned that health authorities will be screening people at airports across NSW to ensure Melbourne residents from COVID-19 outbreak areas are not entering the state.
+He also warned health authorities will be screening people at airports across NSW to ensure Melbourne residents from COVID-19 outbreak areas are not entering the state.

 Any who do try to enter NSW could face six months’ imprisonment or a fine of $11,000 from Thursday.